The Best Interior Trim Color Ideas

 Dark trim works well in modern-style homes, giving this more streamlined style an intimate feel.

 For more ideas for trim colors, search our curated selection of PPG Paint colors and order free swatches.
-If you are ready to get your trim professionally painted as part of your paint project, get your painting quote today with Paintzen!
+If you are ready to get your trim professionally painted by our interior paint pros as part of your paint project, get your painting quote today with Paintzen!